ds-souvik/Agentic-AI-Voyage/01_Distraction_Killer_chrome_plugin/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The DistractionKiller icon should appear in your browser toolbar
+5. The Distraction Killer icon should appear in your browser toolbar

 ## 📖 How to Use

 ### Starting a Deep Work Session
-1. Click the DistractionKiller icon in your browser toolbar
+1. Click the Distraction Killer icon in your browser toolbar
 2. Select your desired focus duration (25 min to custom)
 3. Optionally enter a focus goal
 4. Click "Start Deep Work"